James P. Delgado: SEARCH, Inc.

-In 2017, as he approached 60, Dr. Delgado retired from government service and joined the private sector as Senior Vice President of SEARCH, Inc., one of the largest cultural resources and archaeological firms in the United States.
-Since then he has worked on a variety of projects, most recently the analysis of a wreck thought to be Clotilda, the last American ship to bring slaves to the United States.
-The analysis by Dr. Delgado and his colleagues determined the wreck was not Clotilda.
-Dr. Delgado led a subsequent project which analyzed over a dozen possible targets that culminated in a year-long excavation and analysis that identified one of the targets as Clotilda.
+In 2017, Delgado retired from public service and became the Senior Vice President of SEARCH, Inc., a major American cultural resources and archaeological firm.
+He led the analysis of a wreck thought to be Clotilda, the last American ship to bring slaves to the United States.
+The analysis by Delgado and his colleagues determined the wreck was not Clotilda.
+He then led a survey which analyzed over a dozen possible targets that culminated in a year-long excavation and analysis that identified one of the targets as Clotilda.
+He subsequently was the lead author for the listing of the wreck in the National Register of Historic Places.
 The results were revealed by the Alabama Historical Commission in May 2019.
-Dr. Delgado's other projects at SEARCH have included other maritime projects, notably serving as the Series Senior Advisor for the ongoing National Geographic Television Series Drain the Oceans, in which he also frequently appears.
-In May 2020, Dr. Delgado was the lead archaeologist in the search for, discovery, and exploration of the battleship USS Nevada (BB-36), discovered by Ocean Infinity and SEARCH, Inc. in three miles of water off Oahu.
+Subsequent projects focused on Clotilda culminated in the 2024 announcement that the wreck, while intact as an archaeological site, cannot be raised and preserved ashore as it is fragile and cost tens of millions of dollars to try to preserve it once out of the water.
+Delgado's other projects at SEARCH have included other maritime projects, notably serving as the Series Senior Advisor for the ongoing National Geographic Television Series Drain the Oceans, in which he also frequently appears.
+In May 2020, Delgado was the lead archaeologist in the search for, discovery, and exploration of the battleship USS Nevada (BB-36), discovered by Ocean Infinity and SEARCH, Inc. in three miles of water off Oahu.